Smoking | 1 Life-Changing Approach to Quit Smoking for Good

 How did I cover it all up?

-I wanted to quit.
-So I played mind games, setting rules like only smoking after work, which worked for a while until I’d suddenly smoke during work hours, especially if a friend joined me out the back while our clients were having their hair shampooed.
+Sometimes, I’d stash cigarettes outside the house or leave them in my friend’s bag.
+Her parents didn’t mind her smoking—they smoked themselves.
+As I got older, I started to want to quit.
+I’d play mind games with myself, setting rules like only smoking after work.
+That worked for a while, until I’d suddenly find myself smoking during work hours, especially if a friend joined me out the back while our clients were having their hair shampooed.

-Looking back, I realise now that the social aspect of smoking was powerful and pervasive.
-It wasn’t just about addiction or habit, it was about the human need for connection and belonging, even if it came with a harmful habit attached.
+Looking back, I realise now how powerful and pervasive the social aspect of smoking was.
+It wasn’t just about addiction or habit—it was about the human need for connection and belonging, even if it came with a harmful habit attached.

 Deciding to quit